-We highlight the 10 oldest universities in Africa, their year of establishments and some of their notable alumni.
+We highlight the 10 oldest universities in Africa, their year of establishment, and some of their notable alumni.

 1. University of Al-Karaouine

 The University of Al-Karaouine or Al-Qarawiyyin was founded by Fatima al-Fihri (the daughter of a wealthy merchant named Mohammed Al-Fihri) in 859 with an associated madrasa.
 It is the first university in Africa.

 It is one of the leading spiritual and educational centers of the Muslim world and is considered the oldest continuously operating institution of higher learning in the world.

 The University of Al-Karaouine is recognized by the Guinness Book of World Records as the world’s oldest continuously operating, degree-granting university.

 The university can boast of notable alumni such as Leo Africanus, Muhammad al-Idrisi (a geographer), and the Jewish philosopher, Maimonides.

 2. Al-Azhar University

 Location: Cairo, Egypt

 Established in: 972 AD